The Real Art of Recording, Mixing, and Mastering Music

-A producer can be thought of as a conductor, directing the musicians towards an end goal.
+A music producer can be thought of as a conductor, directing the musicians towards an end goal.
 But an engineer has to use all their tools and skills to give the mix that same level of excitement experienced when first hearing the music played live.

-Subtle nuances of blending instruments together, the drama and dynamic sound in a live room has to translate well onto the listener's headphones or a car stereo.
-There are hundreds of books and articles on “how to make your mix sound great”, but not many that give a clear explanation of what real music mixing is about - which is creating and maintaining this feeling of excitement and "life" in a track.
+Subtle nuances of blending instruments together, the drama and dynamic sound in a live room have to translate well onto the listener’s headphones or a car stereo.
+There are hundreds of books and articles on “how to make your mix sound great”, but not many that give a clear explanation of what real music mixing is about – which is creating and maintaining this feeling of excitement and “life” in a track.

 Nobody needs a lifeless sounding audio file!
 Even if the recording is perfectly correct, mixed according to the latest industry standards (and mastered to match the pink noise spectrum curve at a maximum possible loudness).
 Now – of course – there are well known mixing techniques and a handful of rules it’s usually best to follow, but apart from that, the core of the recording process is a creative one.